-In addition to these insurances, I provide EAP therapy services through Spring Health and Lyra Health.
+In addition to these insurances, I provide EAP therapy services through Lyra Health, Modern Health, and Spring Health.
 Check with your employer regarding your benefits and coverage.

 If you have a different insurance, I can provide you with a superbill that allows you to request reimbursement from your insurance company after you have paid for the services directly.

 Do you offer sliding scale rates?